mynormh/catch-of-the-day/lesson.md

   - componentWillUnmount: Called immediately before a component is destroyed.
 Useful for cleanup (canceled network request, DOM elements created in componentDidMount, etc) and prevent memory leaks.
   - componentDidUpdate: Call immediately after an update occurs.

+- To build the app for production we do it with `npm run build`, it will take all of our files (JS, CSS, etc.) and compile it into a production ready bundle (including source maps for developers).

 - React rules/tips:
   - To assign a class to a element use `className=""`.
   - If you want to return sibling elements in `render()` you can use `<React.Fragment></React.Fragment>` and it will render only the enclosed elements to the DOM, otherwise you have to return the JSX elements in an enclosing tag (e.g. dummy `<div></div>` which could add extra `<div></div>`s to the markup.